timjogorman/RicherEventDescription/guidelines.md

 as a TIMEX3.
 Here, \{the same time tomorrow\} is a TIMEX3, which CONTAINS *check*.

-\ex.
-There is good evidence that this procedure will improve her condition, but at the same time, it could easily lead to additional complications.
+- There is good evidence that this procedure will improve her condition, but at the same time, it could easily lead to additional complications.